supa2/Automaton/Automaton-Machine-class.md

   return msgRead( MSG_ON );
 ```

-If the *cnt* argument is given removes *cnt* messages from the queue.
+If the *cnt* argument is given removes *cnt* messages from the queue. (default: 1)

+If the *clear* argument is given clears the entire message queue of all messages.

 Note that the Automaton's messaging queue buffers messages.
 Two consecutive calls to msgWrite( MSG_ON ) will lead two calls to msgRead( MSG_ON ) to return true.
 If that's not what you want you may use msgClear( MSG_ON ) as a replacement, this will return true just a single time.